-Although both have countless integrations with third-party apps and systems, MailChimp takes this once because Constant Contact’s built-in platform doesn’t have quite the variety of integrations which MailChimp offers.
+Although both have many integrations with third-party apps and systems, MailChimp takes this once because Constant Contact’s built-in platform doesn’t have quite the variety of combinations which MailChimp offers.

 5- Customer Support

-This is probably the one area that MailChimp does quite badly in it.
+This is probably the one area that MailChimp does quite severely in it.

-Customer Support, or rather, the lack of one, is the number one complaint about MailChimp’s users and the one thing that can truly be a deal breaker.
+Customer Support, or rather, the lack of one, is the number one complaint about MailChimp’s users and the one thing that can indeed be a deal breaker.

 MailChimp doesn’t offer Phone Support, they only offer e-mail support, which, to be honest, is also terrible.

 They count on their self-help topics, which is not a bad idea when you take into account that the self-help topics are indeed quite useful.
-However, there is no substitute for talking with someone on the phone, there just isn’t.
+However, there is no substitute for talking with someone on the phone; there isn’t.

 Constant Contact Support